-"West Coast" is the first single from Del Rey's upcoming album "Ultraviolence."
-She fittingly premiered the track on April 13 during the Coachella music festival in Calif. and released it to digital retailers the following day.
+"West Coast" is the first single from Del Rey's upcoming album, Ultraviolence.
+She fittingly premiered the track on Apr.
+13 during the Coachella music festival in California, and released it to digital retailers the following day.
 "West Coast" moved 110,000 downloads and was streamed 2.7 million times in its first week out.

 Mostly relying on sales, the single debuts this week on Billboard's Hot 100 at No. 17, her best opening week on the chart yet.
 This is Del Rey's first major single to be released in the U.S. since she scored an unexpected hit last year with Cedric Gervais' remix of "Summertime Sadness."

 Prior to "West Coast," Del Rey's best first week on Billboard's Hot 100 chart came last year with the "Summertime Sadness" remix, which debuted at No. 72.
 She easily tops that chart feat with the top 20 entry of her latest single.
 In terms of peak positions on the Hot 100, "West Coast" is already Lana's second highest charting song.